Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Introduction

-\paragraph{Typechecking complexity.} We conclude with a discussion on the complexity of typechecking in~\Cref{sec:complexity}.
+\paragraph{Applying the logic in practice.} We conclude with a discussion on the complexity of determining the most descriptive postcondition given a program and a precondition in~\Cref{sec:complexity}.
 Unsurprisingly, fully characterizing a circuit with high $T$-depth proves to be intractable in the general case.
 However, proving interesting properties of circuits with a few $T$ gates is often quite possible.
 Moreover, Clifford circuits can be efficiently characterized to any degree of precision, allowing us to flexibly analyze a broad range of quantum programs.
-Note that efficiency here means that the procedure scales linearly with the number of gates in the operation and polynomially in the size of the system.\\
+Note that efficiency here means that the procedure scales linearly with the number of gates in the operation and polynomially in the size of the system.

-We place our work in context of related work in~\Cref{sec:related} and discuss possible future applications and extensions to this system in \Cref{sec:future}.
+\paragraph{} We place our work in the context of related work in~\Cref{sec:related} and discuss possible future applications and extensions to this system in \Cref{sec:future}.